Anton Webern: Contested canonization

-Tim Page noted less formalist readings of Webern's work at his 1983 birth centenary.
-The occasion "went almost unmarked", Glenn Watkins observed in the United States, "a fate hardly imaginable for Berg [on his] 1985 [centenary]".
-After Webern's mid-century "meteoric ascension and ultimate canonization", Watkins described "quick shifts of interest" tapering to neglect.
-Webern's music was established but infrequent in standard (repeating) orchestral repertoire.
-(Note: In a survey of five prestigious British and French orchestras, his music was played 121 times and Beethoven's 1,198 times between 1967 and 2017.
-In a US orchestra survey of the "top 100 composers in terms of works performed", his music was played 175 times and Mozart's 7,103 times between 2000 and 2009.)
-His œuvre was played at the Venice Festival of Contemporary Music (1983), Juilliard (1995), and the Vienna Festival (2004), echoing six international festivals in his name (1962–1978).
-(Note: Surveying institutions and performers, Ian Pace described New Music and its performance institutions as subcultural within classical music.)
-In some obscurity (1941 or 1942), Webern had been quietly sure that "in the future even the postman will whistle my melodies!"
-But many did not acquire such an aesthetic taste.
-(Note: "[A]tonal music is [like] random notes" in its macroharmony, Dmitri Tymoczko suggested as one reason.
+By Webern's 1983 birth centenary, his work was being read less formally.
+That year, his entire œuvre was played at the Venice Festival of Contemporary Music.
+In the US, Glenn Watkins wrote that Webern's mid-century "meteoric ascension and ultimate canonization" had stalled, resulting in relative neglect.
+Nonetheless, Webern's entire œuvre was featured at Juilliard in 1995 and again in Europe at the Vienna Festival in 2004, echoing six international festivals dedicated to his music between 1962 and 1978.
+His music was established but infrequent in standard (repeating) orchestral repertoire.
+(Note: Surveying institutions and performers, Ian Pace described New Music and its performance institutions as subcultural within classical music.
+In a survey of five prestigious British and French orchestras, Webern's music was played 121 times and Beethoven's 1,198 times between 1967 and 2017.
+In a U.S.–orchestra survey of the "top 100 composers in terms of works performed", his music was played 175 times and Mozart's 7,103 times between 2000 and 2009.)
+In some obscurity in 1941 or 1942, Webern had been quietly sure that "in the future even the postman will whistle my melodies!"
+But many did not acquire such an aesthetic taste, (Note: "[A]tonal music is [like] random notes" in its macroharmony, Dmitri Tymoczko suggested as one reason.
 Building on Tymoczko's work, Joshua Ballance described Webern's Opp.
 1–31 partly in its macroharmonies, emphasizing the already totally chromatic macroharmonies of the pre-dodecaphonic mid-period Lieder.
-J. Kramer believed such music as Webern's required the listener to learn more about it in order to understand it and noted that only some listeners did.
+J. Kramer believed such music as Webern's required the listener to learn more about it in order to understand it and wrote that only some listeners did.
 In this sense, he wrote, it is elitist music.
 While he asserted that Schoenberg and Stravinsky were "generally understood to be well within the cultural mainstream" by contrast to avant-garde radicals like Satie, Henry Cowell, or Luigi Russolo, he considered that Ives and Webern straddled radical and progressive sensibilities.
-He also noted that modernism fared better in Europe than in the US, which he ascribed to differences in education and also to the commercialization of increasingly unsubsidized art music particularly in the US.)
-He remained polarizing and provocative.
-(Note: J. Kramer noted that audiences gradually became less shocked and more indifferent, at least in the US.)
+He also wrote that modernism fared better in Europe than in the US, which he ascribed to differences in education and also to the commercialization of increasingly unsubsidized art music particularly in the US.) and his music remained challenging for many listeners.
+(Note: J. Kramer wrote that audiences gradually became less shocked and more indifferent, at least in the US.)